tgross/devopsdaysmsp2018/content/_index.md

 ## models should be testable and human-interpretable

 {{% note %}}
-when we do choose ML, we should choose our approach carefully. simple linear or logarithmic regression models are easier to debug, calibrate, and avoid unexpected feedback loops than models that try to optimize their own accuracy. when we combine dimensions into new features we should do so in human-understandable ways, remove unused features (which represent both technical debt and side-channel opportunities), and quantify any observed undesirable behavior and build tests for it. these represent avenues for adversarial input
+when we do choose ML, we should choose our approach carefully. simple linear or logarithmic regression models are easier to debug, calibrate, and avoid unexpected feedback loops than models that try to optimize their own accuracy. remove unused features (which represent both technical debt and side-channel opportunities), and quantify any observed undesirable behavior and build tests for it. these pieces of technical debt all represent avenues for adversarial input
 {{% /note %}}

 ---